MVP Nikola Jokic ejected, Suns sweep Nuggets 125-118

+DENVER (AP) — Chris Paul couldn’t miss.
+Devin Booker couldn’t be stopped.

-DENVER (AP) — The Phoenix Suns roared into the Western Conference Finals for the first time in 11 years Sunday night with a testy 125-118 victory over Denver that completed a four-game sweep.
+The Phoenix Suns roared into the Western Conference Finals for the first time in 11 years Sunday night with a testy 125-118 victory over Denver that completed a four-game sweep.

 The Nuggets?
 Well, they went down fighting.

-Chris Paul scored 37 points and Devin Booker added 34 in a physical game marred by MVP Nikola Jokic’s ejection for a flagrant foul in the third quarter.
+Paul scored 37 points and Booker added 34 in a physical game marred by MVP Nikola Jokic’s ejection for a flagrant foul in the third quarter.

-Jokic was tossed with 3:52 left in the third quarter and his Nuggets trailing 83-76 after his hard right-hand windmill swipe sent the ball flying but also caught Cameron Payne in the face.
+Jokic was tossed with 3:52 left in the third and his Nuggets trailing 83-76 after his hard right-hand windmill swipe sent the ball flying but also caught Cameron Payne in the face.

-Jokic said he meant only to commit a hard foul on Payne.
+Jokic said he meant only to commit a hard foul on Payne to spark his team.

-“I didn’t want to injure him or hit him in the head on purpose,” he said.
+“I wanted to change the rhythm of the game, I wanted to give us some energy,” Jokic said.
+“I tried to make a hard foul.
+Did I hit him?
+I didn’t know.
+I say sorry if I did because I didn’t want to injure him or hit him in the head on purpose.”

 Booker took umbrage at the hard foul and got in the big man’s face before teammates and coaches pulled everyone apart.

+“It was just an emotional play,” Booker said.
+“I don’t think he meant harm by it.
+It was just a frustration foul.
+It was tough, just defending my teammate.
+That was it.

+“I saw him go up to Cam after and apologize.
+I’ve played against the Joker multiple times.
+I know he’s not a malicious player.”

-Officials assessed a double technical on Jokic and Booker and ejected the MVP after upping the call to a Flagrant 2.
+Officials assessed a double technical on Jokic and Booker and after a review, ejected the MVP after upgrading his foul to a Flagrant 2.
 Jokic finished with 22 points and 11 rebounds in 28 minutes.

-The Nuggets and their fans at Ball Arena were frustrated that they were getting called for ticky-tack fouls yet Jokic wasn’t getting the calls expected of a Most Valuable Player.

-“Before they had determined their decision on the Flagrant 2, I had watched a replay myself on one of the coaches’ computers behind the bench and I just assumed it would be a Flagrant 1 at the worst,” Nuggets coach Michael Malone said.
+Nuggets coach Michael Malone said he watched the play while the officials reviewed the call “and I just assumed it would be a Flagrant 1 at the worst.”

 “I didn’t feel like it warranted a Flagrant 2 ejection because he’s making a play on the ball,” Malone said.
 “There’s marginal contact to Cameron Payne’s nose, I believe.
 So, I was shocked.
 I’m still a little bit shocked that they called a Flagrant 2 and ejected the MVP on such a play.”